NVIDIA/NeMo/docs/source/core.rst

 The end result of using NeMo, Pytorch Lightning, and Hydra is that NeMo models all have the same look and feel.
 This makes it easy to do Conversational AI research across multiple domains.

 NeMo models are also fully compatible with the PyTorch ecosystem.
+Every NeMo model is a ``LightningModule`` which is an ``nn.module``.
+This means that NeMo models can be plugged into existing PyTorch workflows.

 Model Configuration
 -------------------